Sri Lanka groups say government wary of U.N. war crimes probe

 Without access, the United Nations may have to rely on sources such as human rights groups, diplomats and journalists for crucial information, analysts say.

-The defence ministry has banned activist groups and non-governmental organisations from holding news conferences, issuing news releases and holding workshops for journalists.
+The defense ministry has banned activist groups and non-governmental organizations from holding news conferences, issuing news releases and holding workshops for journalists.
+[ID:nL4N0PK2YQ]

 Mobs have disrupted or forced the cancellation of a series of meetings and events held by charities in recent months, and analysts say the crowds disrupting such meetings sometimes have government backing.